 Eggs contain cysteine, a substance that breaks down acetaldehyde, the toxin that creates hangovers, you see.
 I’ve learned that the liver contains glutathione that’s easily depleted by acetaldehyde, so noshing on eggs helps to eliminate toxins and gives you energy.

 Experts also recommend replenishing potassium lost through alcohol’s diuretic effect: bananas, yes, or even a sports drink.
 Perhaps broth made from bouillon cubes.

 My personal cure for seasickness, ginger, works too because having a hangover is similar to that malady.
 How’s about cutting 10 slices and brewing it with four cups of water.
 Drain and add a half cup of aforementioned honey and the juice of half a lemon.
-You should have this stuff in house, you know, but our markets are nearby.

 Herbs and vitamins-wise, recommended are willow bark, skullcap, ginseng, chamomile and green tea.
 You’re also encouraged to down amino acids, the building blocks of protein that have been depleted.
 And, perhaps you should take Vitamin B -complex vitamins.
 Research shows that your system turns to the vitamin when it’s under stress.

 GOT ALL THAT?
 Oops, need to remember to keep it down.
 So you screwed up.
 Hope you had fun.
 You’ll be all better soon.
 You know not to make this a lifestyle.